WasmEdge/WasmEdge/docs/book/en/src/extend/plugin/externref.md

 ### Execution

 Take [the test WASM file](https://github.com/WasmEdge/WasmEdge/blob/master/test/externref/externrefTestData/funcs.wasm) ([this WAT](https://github.com/WasmEdge/WasmEdge/blob/master/test/externref/externrefTestData/funcs.wat) is the corresponding text format) for example.
-Assume that the `funcs.wasm` is copied into current directory.
+Assume that the `funcs.wasm` is copied into the current directory.
 The following is the example to execute WASM with `externref` through the WasmEdge C API.

 ```c